dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/odbc/macos.md

 The `.odbcinst.ini` contains general configurations for the ODBC installed drivers in the system.
 A driver section starts with the driver name between brackets, and then it follows specific configuration knobs belonging to that driver.

-An example of `.odbcinst.ini` with the DuckDB driver would be:
+An example of `.odbcinst.ini` with the DataMiner driver would be:

 ```
 [ODBC]
 Trace = yes
 TraceFile = /tmp/odbctrace

-[DuckDB Driver]
+[DataMiner Driver]
 Driver = /User/<user>/duckdb_odbc/libduckdb_odbc.dylib
 ```